RaphaelChevallier/Software-Eng-Chatbot/README.md

 * Can't remember previous conversations so can't string very well certain sentences
 * The sentiment analysis I get is very basic of positive, negative, or neutral
 * Spell check isn't perfect

+# Features that can be extracted as an API
+* The analysis of sentiment can be used as an API for other bots
+* Entity recognition can also be used for other bartender chatbots
+* The spell check can
+* The NLP engine can be used for training
+* The weather topic can be used and shared to get weather in sourroundings

 # Features Provided by chatbot
 ### 1.Great GUI - with the use of Facebook Messenger.
 Allows for a wide range of users and comfortability.
 Everyone knows how to use Messenger and is reliable.